Himalayan Sanctuaries

 Woman picking tea leaves at the tea plantations, Darjeeling, West Bengal, India

-An early start this morning as we travel in 4x4 vehicles to Tiger Hill to view the sun rise from behind the lofty mountain peaks of the Himalayas.
-On a clear day, we will even be able to see Mount Everest and Mount Kangchenjunga.
-After breakfast, we ride on the Darjeeling Himalayan Railway*, the first and most outstanding example of a hill passenger railway.
-Opened in 1881, this World Heritage Site used bold engineering solutions to establish an effective link between communities in this extremely mountainous terrain.
-Later we visit Ghoom Monastery, which houses one of the largest statues of the Maitreya Buddha.
-Next we visit the Himalayan Zoo, home to red pandas, black bears, yaks and tigers in their natural habitat.
-We end our day with an exploration of the Natural History Museum, which has a fine collection of preserved butterflies, birds, reptiles and insects of the Himalayas.
+An exciting day ahead as we jump into our 4x4’s and drive to the famous Tiger Hill.
+This is the place to be to view the sun rise from behind the lofty mountain peaks of the Himalayas.
+On a clear day we can even view Mount Everest and the majestic Mount Kangchenjunga – the 3rd highest mountain in the world.
+Back at our lodge we have breakfast before we ride on the Darjeeling Himalayan Railway*.
+The Toy Train was the first, and is still the most outstanding, example of a hill passenger railway.
+Opened in 1881, its design applies bold and ingenious engineering solutions to the problem of establishing an effective rail link across a mountainous terrain of great beauty.
+Later we visit Ghoom Monastery.
+Built in 1875, it houses one of the largest statues of the Maitreya Buddha.
+Next we visit the Himalayan Zoo, home to Red Pandas, Black Bears, Yaks and Tigers in their natural habitat.
+We end our day with a visit to the Natural History Museum, which has a fine collection of preserved Himalayan butterflies, birds, reptiles and insects all residents of the Himalayas.
 (B, D)

 Day 06: Gangtok